dludemann/test/content/hinge/selfies-for-hinge.md

 ---
-title: 'Are Selfies Okay For Hinge?
+name: 'Are Selfies Okay For Hinge?
 Get The Truth'
 menu_grouping: Maximizing Success on Hinge
 author: Shane White
 seo: